crpietschmann/portfolio/_posts/2007-07-03-707-godaddy-promo-codes.markdown

   - /post.aspx?id=4ce0ba3d-5c25-43d7-ad73-5cfd98ff692b
 ---
 <!-- more -->

-<P>I don't usually have any GoDaddy promo code on hand, so I usually search for some.
+I don't usually have any GoDaddy promo code on hand, so I usually search for some.
 Usually I don't find any that work.
-Except this time <A href="http://www.fatwallet.com/t/18/725207">I search and found one that works</A>, so I think I'll share it.</P>
+Except this time <A href="http://www.fatwallet.com/t/18/725207">I search and found one that works</A>, so I think I'll share it.

-<P><STRONG>OYH3 - $2 Off / $6.95 any .COM</STRONG></P>
+<STRONG>OYH3 - $2 Off / $6.95 any .COM</STRONG>

-<P>I just used the above code on registering a new domain and renewing an existing one, and it was applied to both.</P>
+I just used the above code on registering a new domain and renewing an existing one, and it was applied to both.